What are you looking for?

 The mortgage industry offers a variety of loan programs suitable for a wide range of borrowers.
-There are loans that require high payments but there are also programs specially developed for low-income families in the phase of rising rates.
-These mortgages have special features and one really needs to have a brief idea of their pros and cons before he applies for it.
+There are loans that require high payments but there are also programs specially developed to provide homeownership opportunities to low-income families.
+These mortgages have special features and one really needs to get a brief idea of their pros and cons before he applies for it.

 Fixed rate mortgage